 The following program requirements are from the Clarke University 2013-2014 Academic Catalog and apply to students currently enrolled.
 The university reserves any right to change, without notice, any information posted on this Web page and in the catalog.
 For the most current information, please contact the Clarke University Registrar's Office at firstname.lastname@example.org.

-For a Bachelor of Arts (BA) Degree in Religious Studies, a student completes 30 hours of religious studies major course work in addition to the required six hours of foundational religious studies credit.
+For a Bachelor of Arts (BA) Degree in Religious Studies, a student completes 30 hours of religious studies course work at the following levels.

-200 level courses – Majors will select up to three courses from any 200-level religious studies course in the catalog, excluding humanities general education courses (i.e., 202 or 211);
+200 level courses – Majors will select up to three courses from any 200-level religious studies course in the catalog, excluding humanities general education courses (i.e., RELS 202 or RELS 211)

 300 level courses – Majors are required to take the following 300 level courses: